oscar-system/Oscar.jl/docs/src/integer.md

 In this example, `2` is a Julia integer but is still valid in the call to the Oscar function `divexact`.

-In general, Oscar can only automatically convert from Julia integers to Oscar integers if they are combined with other Oscar objects or passed to Oscar functions.

 ## Predicates and properties